 Its most famous resident is violent poltergeist George Mackenzie, now better known as the Mackenzie Poltergeist.

-He’s rumored to have been released by an unsuspecting homeless man who broke into George Mackenzie’s Mausoleum and accidentally disturbed Mackenzie’s spirit.
+He’s rumoured to have been released by an unsuspecting homeless man who broke into George Mackenzie’s Mausoleum and accidentally disturbed Mackenzie’s spirit.

 Mackenzie’s mausoleum is connected to the Covenanters’ Prison, where living conditions were brutal — prisoners were frequently tortured and starved.
 Several ghostly attacks have been reported by visitors, including bruises, scratches and burning sensations.